What is faecal incontinence?

 Faecal incontinence is a distressing condition where you can’t control your bowel movements.

 You might unexpectedly leak just one small stool when you pass wind or cough, or it could mean losing a complete bowel movement.

 If you’re experiencing faecal incontinence, you can’t control your bowel movements.
 In other words, you can’t get to the toilet in time – or don’t even know you need to go.
 This means your stools might leak unexpectedly.

 Why do I have faecal incontinence?

 Having control over your bowel movements requires your nervous system, rectum and anus to be functioning normally.
-So, if you have faecal incontinence, it’s important to find out what’s wrong.
-Causes can include:
+So, if you have faecal incontinence, it’s crucial to find out what’s wrong.
+Causes of faecal incontinence can include: